Esri/vitruvio/doc/usage.md

 **Initial Shape Type:** The type of input initial shape used.
 For more information on how to import or create initial shapes see [Initial Shapes](#Initial-Shapes).

+**Generate Automatically:** Whether to generate automatically after changes to properties such as the initial shape, rule package or attributes.

+**Hide Initial Shape after Generation:** Whether to hide the initial shape geometry after a model has been generated.

+**Generate Collision Mesh:** Whether to generate a collision mesh (complex collision) after the generation.

 **Rule Package:** The rule package to be used.
 For more information on how to export rule packages from CityEngine and importing them into UE4 see [Rule Packages](#Rule-Packages).

 **Random Seed:** The random seed to be used for generation.
 See also [CityEngine Help](https://doc.arcgis.com/en/cityengine/2019.1/help/help-working-with-rules.htm#GUID-FD7F11D4-778E-4485-901B-E11DDD2099F2).

-**Generate Automatically:** Whether to generate automatically after changes to relevant properties such as the initial shape, rule package or attributes.

-**Hide after Generation:** Whether to hide the initial shape geometry after a model has been generated.
+**Attributes:** The attributes of the selected rule package which control the generation.
+See also [Attributes](#Attributes).

 ## Rule Packages